trang-ngn/SOS-Game/README.md

 	...
 ```

-<i>Remember that, every time you want to get the solution, you need to start the server!</i>
+<i>Remember that, every time you want to call the solution on Godot (client), you need to start the server!</i>

+(It is like if you want to get food from your sleeping mom, you need to awake her first)